 If you submit a group assignment, it must be possible to assess the contributions of all individual group members.
 This means that individual assessment of all parts of the assignment except for the problem statement and conclusion must be possible.
 It must therefore be clearly indicated which group member wrote which section(s) of the assignment.
 Detailed information about which parts of the assignment may be written together are stated in your academic regulations.

 It is very important that you register the group correctly in the Digital exams system before the deadline, which is stated in the Digital exams system for the specific exam – typically one week before the examination.

 In the case of synopses that form the basis of an oral exam, individualisation is not always required.

-It will be stated in your curriculum whether individualisation is required or not.
-If your curriculum requires individualisation, you and your group must indicate who has written which sections of the specific paper.
-If your curriculum has no requirements for individualisation, you do not need to indicate who has written which sections of the specific paper.
+It will be stated in your academic regulations whether individualisation is required or not.
+If your academic regulations requires individualisation, you and your group must indicate who has written which sections of the specific paper.
+If your academic regulations has no requirements for individualisation, you do not need to indicate who has written which sections of the specific paper.